Why It Works

 1 large head green cabbage (about 3 1/2 pounds), finely shredded on a mandoline or by hand

 1 large carrot, peeled and grated on the large holes of a box grater

 2 Granny Smith apples, peeled, cored, and grated on the large holes of a box grater

 1/3 cup kosher salt

-For the Dressing: In a small bowl, whisk together sour cream, mayonnaise, sugar, honey, black pepper, mustard powder, and poppy seeds.
+For the Dressing: In a small bowl, whisk together sour cream, mayonnaise, vinegar, sugar, honey, black pepper, mustard powder, and poppy seeds.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.